galengamaroff/cypher/README.md

 # cypher

 This is my basic encryptor that replaces the letter with a symbol.
-Like the font you can use in basic editors.
+Like the font you can use in text editors.